 This secret will be brief as you've likely heard about the three eternal markets: wealth, health, and relationships.
 The theory is that while these markets are crowded, they remain your best place to start.

 The internet is a giant place.
-So I'm not saying the niche is everything.
+So we're not saying the niche is everything.
 You can also build profitable communities serving almost any type of members such as sneakerheads, passionate cooks, or guitar players.

 But in general, we see the three eternal markets appear the most often in the top earning paid community charts.
 As you likely know, these bigger themes break into submarkets.
 For example, a career or professional development product is a submarket of the wealth market as it indirectly helps you get a promotion which earns you wealth.